andrius-ordojan/shutter-pilot/readme.md

 ---

-## FEATURES
+## Features

+- **Stateless**
-- stateless.
-There is no local database for persisting state.
-Every run is independent.
+  Every run is independent no database or persistent state is required.

-- compares files using hash of the file contents
-- organize files into a structure that is easier to browse
-- supports JPG, RAF, MOV media files
+- **Content-Based Comparison**
+  Compares files by hashing their content, ensuring accuracy regardless of filename.

+- **Organized File Structure**
+  Automatically organizes media into an easy-to-browse, date-based directory structure inspired by Lightroom.

+- **Multiple Media Formats Supported**
+  Works seamlessly with JPG, RAF, and MOV files, with metadata extraction tailored for each format.

+- **Recursive Directory Scanning**
-- reads all files in directory and subdirectories
+  Reads all files in a directory and its subdirectories.

-- dry run mode
-- finds file conflicts
+- **Dry Run Mode**
+  Preview changes without modifying the file system.

+- **Conflict Detection**
+  Identifies duplicate files based on their hashes and flags conflicts for manual resolution.

+- **Flexible Input Handling**
-- can handle multiple source directories
+  Supports multiple source directories and allows filtering by file types (e.g., JPG, RAF, MOV).

-- can filter files by type
+- **Customizable File Placement**
+  Provides options to exclude or include "sooc" subfolders for JPG files.

 ## installation